Ready to Move-In?

 Planning for Move-in

-Move-in days are September 24 and 25 and will be conducted with assigned arrival times to facilitate safe physical distance.
-Watch for notice the week of August 24th to confirm your move-in date and time.
+Move-in day for Spring Term is Saturday, March 27th, and will be conducted with assigned arrival times to facilitate safe physical distance.
+Watch for an email in March to confirm your move-in time.

 If you have decided to purchase a parking permit, you may pre-order it from Transportation and Parking Services.
 Be sure to select a residence hall permit.
 Most residents will not keep a car on campus and will utilize the MAX, bus, streetcar, or walk and bike.
 If you do not have a parking permit and plan to drive on move-in day, please park in a parking structure in a permanent space (typically permit parking only) and pay at the appropriate kiosk.
 Download the Parking Kitty app to make paying for parking easier.
 Broadway and Ondine residents will find Parking Structure 1 or University Center most convenient and residents of other buildings will find Parking Structure 3 most convenient.
 Shattuck Lot may be used for one hour unloading.
 Loading zone permits will be available at each check-in location for short-term use.